ADDITIONAL LICENSING — LIVE

 Do I need a selective licence in Kensington and Chelsea?

-Selective licensing requires that all privately rented properties in a given area obtain a licence, regardless of the number of occupants or households formed.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 How do I apply for a licence?